- protected from a disease or the like, as by inoculation.

 Word Origin and History for non-immune

 mid-15c., "free; exempt," back-formation from immunity.
 Cf. Latin immunis "exempt from public service, free from taxes."
 Specific modern medical sense of "exempt from a disease" (typically because of inoculation) is from 1881.
 Immune system attested by 1917.

-Of, relating to, or having immunity to infection by a specific pathogen.
+- Of, relating to, or having resistance to infection by a specific pathogen.